banny99/School-forum/README.md

 - [ ]  As a user, I want to be able to have 2 types of posts, questions and discussions, if I either want exact answers or just want to debate something.
 - [ ]  As a user, I want to mark the right answer to my question , in order for others to know which answer is right.
 - [ ]  As an admin, I want to delete inappropiate/spam posts/comments, in order to keep the forum clean.
+- [ ] As an admin, I want to review reported posts/comments, in order to see if the reports are justified.
 - [ ]  As a user, I want to have a profile, where I can access an overview of the posts/comments I wrote/tracked, in order to keep track of it.

 ### Low